act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 - hide the content that changes; or
 - alter the frequency of the changes of the [visible text content][].

-**Note**: If there is more than one test target, a single [instrument][] to pause, stop, hide or alter the frequency for all test targets is sufficient.
+**Note:** If there is more than one test target, a single [instrument][] to pause, stop, hide or alter the frequency for all test targets is sufficient.

 ## Assumptions

 - This rule assumes that the auto-updating of the content is not [essential][], which is listed as valid exception to [Success Criterion 2.2.2: Pause, Stop, Hide][sc 2.2.2].
 When the auto-updating of content is [essential][] this rule may produce incorrect results.
 - This rule assumes that any [content][] changes are enabled by the content of [HTML document][] the test target belongs to.
 Changes originated by any other sources (e.g. browser shortcuts, browser extensions, browser settings, user agents, external browser applications) are not considered.
+- This rule assumes that all user actions are transmitted by the user agent to the [HTML document][].
+If there are other event sources that result from a user action this rule might fail but the success criteria might still be met.
 - This rule assumes that available mechanisms for controlling the update of content rely on [activation][].
 If there are other mechanisms that do not really on [activation][] the rule might fail but the success criteria might still be met.

 ## Accessibility Support